 The modern digital ecosystem is complex.
 Very complex.
 In fact, I talked to a consultant who mapped out 800 points on a massive customer journey map for one client.

 The funnel model is simple because it has a single direction of flow: down.
 The journey model is more complex with multiple steps and stages, and no inherently-binding directionality.
 There’s a beginning and an end, of course, but many routes between them.

 Marketers want customers to progress through the journey.
 And there is progression, many times.
 But just as often — or maybe more often — there’s regression.
 Or looping.
 Or a stall.
 Or, in a move that delights but also confuses marketers, people jump right from awareness to purchase in just one or two steps.

 At the kind of scale where marketers are mapping 800 different waypoints, it’s no longer simple.
 Measuring and impacting the journey customers make when becoming aware of, purchasing, and recommending their products is challenging at best, impossible at worst.
 And attempts to do so can meet with complexity, confusion, and failure.

 Mapping 800 things that might happen to influence a customer may not be necessary.
 In fact, there’s value even in incomplete data, according to VentureBeat marketing technology analyst Stewart Rogers:

 There is certainly value in mapping the journey, but many challenges exist, and new ones are appearing … These problems are solvable, but they certainly make mapping the journey more difficult than ever before.
 That being said, even if the data we get from journey mapping isn’t 100% accurate, it is better than having no data at all.

 The challenges increase with technology, but technology also simplifies the complexity.

-This has been part one of a four-part series on customer journeys in a #MobileBest world
+This has been part one of a five-part series on customer journeys in a #MobileBest world

 Get the entire free report now